Enneagram of Personality: History

-The origins and historical development of the Enneagram of Personality are matters of dispute.
-Similar ideas to the Enneagram of Personality are found in the work of Evagrius Ponticus, a Christian mystic who lived in 4th-century Alexandria in Egypt.
-Evagrius identified eight logismoi ("deadly thoughts") plus an overarching thought he called "love of self".
-Evagrius wrote that "The first thought of all is that of love of self [philautia]; after this, [come] the eight."
-In addition to identifying eight deadly thoughts, Evagrius also identified "virtues" in opposition to those thoughts.
+The origins and historical development of the Enneagram of Personality remain a subject of debate.
+Concepts similar to the Enneagram can be traced back to the writings of Evagrius Ponticus, a Christian mystic who lived in 4th-century Alexandria, Egypt.
+Evagrius identified eight logismoi (“deadly thoughts”) alongside a foundational concept he termed “love of self.”
+He wrote, “The first thought of all is that of love of self [philautia]; after this, [come] the eight.”
+In addition to these eight deadly thoughts, Evagrius outlined corresponding “virtues” that stand in opposition to them.

-G. I. Gurdjieff (died 1949) is credited with first using the word enneagram and is the only known source for the geometric figure.
-He did not develop the nine personality types associated with the Enneagram of Personality.
-Instead, Gurdjieff used the enneagram figure for various other purposes, including sacred dances known as the Gurdjieff movements.
+G. I. Gurdjieff (d.
+1949) is credited as the first to use the term enneagram and remains the sole known source for its geometric figure.
+However, he did not develop the nine personality types associated with the modern Enneagram of Personality.
+Instead, Gurdjieff utilized the symbol for various other purposes, including the sacred dances known as the Gurdjieff movements.

-Oscar Ichazo (1931–2020) is credited as the principal source of the contemporary Enneagram of Personality which is largely derived from parts of Ichazo's teachings, such as those on ego-fixations, holy ideas, passions, and virtues.
-The Bolivian-born Ichazo began teaching programs of self-development in the 1950s.
-His teaching, which he called "Protoanalysis", uses the enneagram figure among several other symbols and ideas.
-Ichazo founded the Arica Institute - which was originally based in Chile before moving to the United States in the 1970s - and coined the term "Enneagram of Personality" (which he originally called the "Enneagon of Personality").
+Oscar Ichazo (1931–2020) is recognized as the principal source of the contemporary Enneagram of Personality, which heavily derives from his teachings on ego-fixations, holy ideas, passions, and virtues.
+The Bolivian-born Ichazo began leading self-development programs in the 1950s.
+His methodology, termed "Protoanalysis," incorporated the enneagram figure alongside several other symbols and concepts.
+Ichazo founded the Arica Institute—which was originally based in Chile before relocating to the United States in the 1970s—and coined the term “Enneagram of Personality” (initially referring to it as the “Enneagon of Personality”).

-Claudio Naranjo (1932–2019) learned the Enneagram of Personality from Ichazo in 1970 and then developed and taught his own understanding of the Enneagram in the United States, principally at the Esalen Institute and to his students in Berkeley, California.
-Two of his students were Jesuit priests who later adapted the Enneagram for use in Christian spirituality within programs at Loyola University in Chicago.
-Ichazo originally strongly objected to the Enneagram teachings of Naranjo and other teachers due to what he considered their misinterpretations and misuses of the Enneagram.
+Claudio Naranjo (1932–2019) studied the Enneagram of Personality under Ichazo in 1970 before developing and teaching his own interpretation of the system in the United States, primarily at the Esalen Institute and to students in Berkeley, California.
+Two of Naranjo's students, who were Jesuit priests, subsequently adapted the Enneagram for Christian spirituality programs at Loyola University in Chicago.
+Ichazo fiercely objected to the teachings of Naranjo and others, viewing their adaptations as misinterpretations and misuses of the original Enneagram.

-Naranjo's teachings became increasingly popular in the United States and elsewhere from the 1970s.
-Numerous other authors also published books on the Enneagram of Personality in the 1980s and 1990s.
-Those authors included Don Richard Riso (1987), Helen Palmer (1988), Eli Jaxon-Bear (1989), Elizabeth Wagele (1994), and Richard Rohr (1995).
-In 1994, the First International Enneagram Conference, attended by around 1,400 participants, was held at Stanford University and co-sponsored by the university's psychiatry department where psychiatrist, Enneagram author, and conference co-director David Daniels was teaching.
+Naranjo's teachings gained widespread popularity in the United States and abroad beginning in the 1970s.
+During the 1980s and 1990s, numerous authors published books on the Enneagram of Personality, notably Don Richard Riso (1987), Helen Palmer (1988), Eli Jaxon-Bear (1989), Elizabeth Wagele (1994), and Richard Rohr (1995).
+In 1994, the First International Enneagram Conference was held at Stanford University with approximately 1,400 attendees.
+It was co-sponsored by the university's psychiatry department, where psychiatrist, Enneagram author, and conference co-director David Daniels was a faculty member.

-Analysis of Google search results over 16 years shows an increase in searches for the word "enneagram" from 2017.
-Additionally, social media accounts and podcasts about the Enneagram have increased, indicating a growing popularity among millennials.
-It has been suggested that the rise in popularity of the Enneagram parallels a renewed interest in astrology.
+An analysis of Google search trends over a 16-year period reveals a significant spike in searches for the word “enneagram” starting in 2017.
+Furthermore, the proliferation of Enneagram-focused social media accounts and podcasts indicates a surge in popularity among millennials.
+Observers have suggested that this modern revival of the Enneagram parallels a renewed interest in astrology.